 - Virgile Joly is the poster boy for organic viticulture in the south of France.
 There's even a novel about his early days, when he manually bottled his first vintage with a funnel (imagine filling 3000 bottles that way?!)

 - Ridiculously talented winemaker with rave reviews from Jancis Robinson and other European critics -- we're sure he'll be a hit in the USA too.

 - Thanks to Angel funding, Virgile's been able to expand his production and bring his world-class wines to a global audience.

 Virgile Joly's Story

-For me, who doesn’t have my own winery, each time we grow each time we need more space and we have to find a new organisation and more space.
-This is a struggle for us and one day I hope Angel funding will be able to change that!
-I dream of having my own winery large enough to make all the wines I would like to...
+For a winemaker like me, who doesn’t have his own winery, it's difficult to make as much wine as I'd like– each year, I search for a larger production space.
+This is a struggle for my team and I, and one day I hope Angel funding will be able to change that!
+I dream of having my own winery, large enough to make all the wines I would like to...

 A remarkable time in my life was when I spent one year with Patrick Moon, an English writer who followed me and my daily life to write his first book: Virgile’s Vineyards.
 I've never been asked so many questions about vines, and how I make wines– questions coming from an English solicitor, mind you, who was changing his life to become a writer.
 It still feels funny to me that that book made me famous in the wine world...but it does make me proud.